cbc-univie/transformato/docs/index.rst

 Welcome to the documentation for |trafo|!
 =========================================================

-The python package |trafo| is an implementation of the Common Core / Serial-Atom-Insertion (CC-SAI) approach\ [1]_ for calculating free energy differences\.
+The python package |trafo| (Tool Running MD AgNoStic Calculations FOR Multistate Serial ATOm Insertion) is an implementation of the Common Core / Serial-Atom-Insertion
+(CC-SAI) approach\ [1]_ for calculating free energy differences\.
 It does so by connecting the physical endstates of two molecules via alchemical pathways.